If you're reading this, chances are you're a savvy traveler or a digital nomad looking for the best ways to stay connected while exploring the world.

 Typically, prepaid eSIMs have a set amount of data, calls, or texts, and you can't go over this limit, so you shouldn't incur additional charges.
 However, if you purchase additional services or if your plan has certain fees or charges, you may incur additional costs.
 Always check the details of your plan.

-Ready to Keep Your Connection Going Whenever You Are?
+Ready to Keep Your Connection Going Wherever You Are?

 If you want more digital nomad guides like these, sign up for our free newsletter and get upcoming articles straight to your inbox!